BaMarcy/age_gender_predictor/README.md

 ```
 ---
 #### 💊 Predict
-The available models trained with the following hyperparameters:
+The available models were trained with the following hyperparameters:
-- Epoch 1
+- Epoch --> 1
-- Batch 32
+- Batch Size --> 32
-- lr 0.0001
+- Learning Rate --> 0.0001

 CNN Model | Test Acc | Inference
 | :--- | ---: | :---: